The familly of spirits made out of grapes (= the clear spirit comes from the distillation of grapes) is very WIDE and take many forms.

 *Brandy (from brandywine, derived from Dutch brandewijn, gebrande wijn or "burned wine") is a spirit produced by distilling wine.

-Spirits which use grapes or wine distillate as base
+Spirits which use grapes or wine distillate as base but ignore their characteristics.

-And by extension the term "brandy" is also used for liquors obtained from the "wines" of other fruits such as mirabelles, cherries, apples, plums, williams pears...
+By extension the term "brandy" is also used for liquors obtained from the "wines" of other fruits such as mirabelles, cherries, apples, plums, williams pears...
 They are called fruit brandies.
 They are cover in their own section HERE.

 Of course gin and vodka producers can also add wine blends or distillates from wine to their products, for marketing purposes for example